-Eligible funding recipients include any California public agency, nonprofit organization, public utility agency, federally recognized Indian tribe, State Indian tribe listed on the Native American Heritage Commission's California Tribal Consultation List, or mutual water company.
+Eligible funding recipients include any California public agency, nonprofit organization, public utility agency, federally recognized Indian Tribe, State Indian Tribe listed on the Native American Heritage Commission's California Tribal Consultation List, or mutual water company.

-- A. Proposals submitted by Public Utilities and Mutual Water Companies shall include a detailed statement to demonstrate how the proposed project has a clear and definite public purpose and shall benefit the customers of the water system and not the investors. - B. Any applicant that is also an urban water supplier must adopt and submit an urban water management plan in accordance with the Urban Water Management Planning Act (Wat.
-Code, § 10610 et seq.) and in compliance with the Sustainable Water Use and Demand Reduction Act (Wat.
-Code, § 10608, et seq.) in order to be an eligible funding recipient. - C. Any applicant that is also an agricultural water supplier must adopt and submit an agricultural water management plan in accordance with the Agricultural Water Management Planning Act (Wat.
-Code, § 10800 et seq.) and in compliance with the Sustainable Water Use and Demand Reduction Act (Wat.
-Code, § 10608, et seq.) in order to be an eligible funding recipient.
+- A. Proposals submitted by Public Utility Agencies and Mutual Water Companies shall include a detailed statement to demonstrate how the proposed project has a clear and definite public purpose.
+The purpose shall be to benefit the users of the water system and not the investors. - B. Any applicant that is also an urban water supplier must adopt and submit an urban water management plan in accordance with the Urban Water Management Planning Act (Water Code, § 10610 et seq.) and in compliance with the Sustainable Water Use and Demand Reduction Act (Water Code, § 10608, et seq.) in order to be an eligible funding recipient. - C. Any applicant that is also an agricultural water supplier must adopt and submit an agricultural water management plan in accordance with the Agricultural Water Management Planning Act (Water Code, § 10800 et seq.) and in compliance with the Sustainable Water Use and Demand Reduction Act (Water Code, § 10608, et seq.) in order to be an eligible funding recipient.

-Section 3 Project Eligibility Criteria
+Section 3 Project Types and Eligibility Criteria

-Projects funded under the Program must meet the criteria described in following sections.
+Projects funded under the Program must meet the criteria described in the following sections.
+The applicant shall be responsible for quantifying the public benefits and providing this information to the DWR.

-3.1 Project Objectives
+3.1 Geographic Criteria